BenjaminDigeon/cleverage-techlunch-terminal/terminal.md

 ### Inputs / Outputs

 - How to pass data and/or commands to a machine ?
-- How to reveive information from a machine ?
+- How to receive information from a machine ?

 ----